 Verification of immigration status will be required.

 Fees are payable within the first two weeks of each term unless prior arrangements are made.
 An invoice will be issued and fees are payable directly to Vaiala Beach School Account No. 4031570 at ANZ Bank (Samoa) Ltd. A receipt will be given when the payment is received.
 This will be given to your child or may be picked up from the office.

 Interest will be charged at a rate of 10% for any fees not showing in the school account by the due date.

 Students will not be permitted to attend school if fees have not been paid by the end of the 5th week of the term.

 There are additional charges for stationery.
 Stationery is issued on the first day of the year.
 This is a general supply of books, pencils, etc. Each child will be invoiced during the first term.
 This is payable by the end of Term 1 and may be paid with school fees.
 All stationery purchased after this initial supply must be done on a cash only basis.
-A paper/computer fee is included in the stationery fee.
+A paper/computer fee is included in the stationery fee for all students.

-The school uniforms can be purchased from Carruthers in the Carruthers Building (on Main Beach Road).
+The school uniforms can be purchased from Eveni Carruthers in the Carruthers Building (on Main Beach Road).

 All students wear a unisex Dri-Fit polo shirt which is navy blue and purple with a white contrast and logo on the left hand side of the garment.
 Please don’t iron the Dri-Fit shirts.
 The students also wear unisex long navy shorts (no denim permitted).